 Finally, the rat trilogy and Dance, Dance, Dance are the last novels to consider.
 Returning to these earlier novels is a treat because readers discover some of Haruki Murakami’s earliest writing motivations.
 Both Hear the Wind Sing and Pinball, 1973 leave breadcrumbs of the themes and concepts that Murakami tries to hide throughout the rest of his writing.

 Dance, Dance, Dance is a kind of sequel to A Wild Sheep Chase.
 I happened to read DDD first, and I don’t think you miss too much by not having read AWSC prior.
 Nonetheless, if I could go back and do it again, I’d read them in the following order:

 - A Wild Sheep Chase

 The Best Haruki Murakami Short Stories

 So that brings us to his short story collections.
-I teach short fiction as well, and it’s my second favorite literary form.
+I also teach short fiction, and it’s my second favorite literary form.
 Murakami’s stories are some of the strangest I’ve read.
 I attended an event at Berkeley in 2008 where Murakami was interviewed and then read one of his short stories, “The Rise and Fall of Sharpie Cakes,” aloud.
 It was incredible.
 This story is in his collection Blind Willow, Sleeping Woman.